Frequently Asked Questions about the Grants Program

 Q. What do I need to know about the application?

 A. Each application must have a completed cover sheet, including all the necessary signatures.
-Applications should not be longer than six pages, including the cover sheet.
-Each application must include a clear description of the project, how it fulfills one of the Foundation's funding priorities, a budget, expenditure timeline and plans for securing future funding, if needed.
+Applications should not be longer than four pages, including the cover sheet.
+Each application must include a clear description of the project, how it fulfills one of the Foundation's funding priorities, a complete budget that includes all expenses and sources of funding, an expenditure timeline and plans for securing future funding, if needed.

 Q. Whose signatures do I need?